Teen Pregnancy, Guest blogger, 16-year-old Vanessa, tells us what she thinks.

 Let’s start at the beginning, shall we?

 When you’re a just a child, a person drifting along through life without a care in the world there is never even any remote thought relating to or concerning the act of physical intimacy, as it should be.
 Then, you grow up and such ideas of purity and youth begin to be tested and questions start to arise.
 As you get more curious, the adults’ previous resolve to protect your innocence falters slightly.
+As kids we are suddenly faced with the issue of teen pregnancy!

 Today, society does practically nothing to help steady parents’ nerves or to calm teenagers’ hormones.
 Sure, schools always repeat the idea of abstinence and tell kids that teenage pregnancy is bad and will drastically alter your future.
 Adults tell kids that sex is a meaningful act that should only be performed with someone you love and when you are truly ready (and preferably older).
 However, the media completely out-weighs all of that sound advice by sending the seductive message that if teenage girls do become pregnant there is a possibility that it could make them famous!

-You think I’m joking?
+Do you think I’m joking?
 Man, do I wish I was.

 For example, few years ago a new show was released on ABC Family, entitled The Secret Life of the American Teenager.
 The main storyline for the first season of the show was that a young high school student has a summer fling and becomes pregnant at band camp.